How To Change Your Name in Oregon

 Your minor child may want to change their name, or you might want to change your child's name on their behalf.
 The process varies depending on several factors:

-• The reason for the change (example: correcting an incorrect record)
+- The reason for the change (like correcting an incorrect record)

-• What type of name change specifically (example: removals or additions to the name)
+- What type of name change specifically (like removals or additions to the name)

 The Oregon Health Authority lays out the filing fee and documentation required for updating a minor child's name.
-It also explains whether you can get an updated birth certificate at the same time.
+It also explains whether you can get a new birth certificate at the same time.

-Note: any minor name change requires a hearing before a decision is made.
-These hearings typically last about fifteen minutes and discuss the name change petition.
+Any minor name change requires a hearing before a decision is made.
+These hearings typically last about 15 minutes and discuss the name change petition.
 They can also discuss the assignment of a legal guardian, if there is not already a suitable adult acting on the minor's behalf.

 File the Appropriate Paperwork with Government Agencies

-Your next step after legally changing your name is more paperwork.
+Your next step after legally changing your name is updating your name with the appropriate government agencies.

 Social Security Card